Ecwid/ecwid-api-docs/includes/_extra_fields.md

 ### Extra field display requirements

-Extra fields will only be shown in an order details to customer and store admin if these conditions are met:
+Extra fields will only be shown in order details to customer and store admin if these conditions are met:

 - `title` is not empty
 - `value` is not empty